Chado Urasenke Tankokai Norway Association

-VISIT OF EMBASSADOR TAUCHI TO THE UNGETSUAN TEAHUT
+VISIT OF AMBASSADOR TAUCHI TO THE UNGETSUAN TEAHUT

-On July 1st 2018, we had the privilege of receiving the Embassador, mrs. Tauchi and Tsuchyama san for a whole day visit to the Gallery Åkern, Japanese garden and the Ungetsuan teahut.
+On July 1st 2018, we had the privilege of receiving the Embassador, mrs. Tauchi and Yamamori san for a whole day visit to the Gallery Åkern, Japanese garden and the Ungetsuan teahut.

 Embassador Tauchi was very pleased to see such an autentic teahut in Norway, and they enjoyed the teaceremony very much.
 Since the embassador himself has studied tea in the Omotosenke tradition, he expressed his wish to some time in the future have a similar teahut in the garden of the embassador's residence in Oslo.

 Ambassador Tauchi's visit to